 Commonwealth Home Support Programme (CHSP)

-The Commonwealth Home Support Programme (CHSP) helps senior Australians access entry-level care and support services to live independently and safely at home.
-Ongoing or short-term services can include help with housework, personal care, meals and food preparation, transport, shopping, social support, planned respite and referrals to allied health providers.
+The Commonwealth Home Support Programme (CHSP) helps senior Australians access entry-level care and support services to live independently and safely at home, and to remain connected with friends and their community.
+Ongoing or short-term services can include help with housework, personal care, meals and food preparation, transport, shopping, planned respite and referrals to allied health providers.
+Social support services are also available which could include visits to your home or one-on-one activities outside the home, or supporting you to access social support groups or recreational activities.

 Am I eligible?